geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

 ===================================

-Its outside the scope of this document to fully describe the steps to configure keycloak, but this should serve as a guide.
+It's outside the scope of this document to fully describe the steps to configure keycloak, but this should serve as a guide.

 This will configure keycloak backed by **another OpenID IDP** (for example, by an Azure AD).
-In keycloak;
+In keycloak:

 #.
 Create a realm (i.e. `myrealm`)
 #.
 Create an openid client (i.e. `myclient`).
 This is your ClientID.